NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Volatile Grease.md

 **Prerequisites** Spell Trickster Dedication; ability to cast grease
 * * *
-When you cast [[Spells/Grease|Grease]], you can modify its target to be 1 creature.
+When you cast [[Grease|Grease]], you can modify its target to be 1 creature.
 If you do, replace the spell's standard effects with the following: You splash the target with combustible grease.
 The target must attempt a Reflex check save.

 * * *